REPORT: TVA FACES “INSURMOUNTABLE” OBSTACLES TO COMPLETING STALLED BELLEFONTE REACTOR IN ALABAMA

 Bellefonte.
 This report documents those concerns and makes a strong case to the TVA Board that finishing Bellefonte is not a gamble worth taking.”

 Report author Arnold Gundersen, a nuclear engineer and energy adviser at Fairewinds Associates, Inc., said: “In the aftermath of the significant tragedy at Fukushima many lessons learned are coming to light.
 Three out of three Fukushima containment systems failed to contain radioactivity and failed to hold their strength as the reactor went through the substantial stresses of a design-basis accident.
-This series of accidents has fundamentally altered the risk assessment scenario upon which licensing and operation of nuclear power plants are predicated.
+This series of accidents has fundamentally altered the risk assessment scenario upon which licensing and operation of nuclear plants are predicated.
 Prior to the Fukushima accidents, the Nuclear Regulatory Commission (NRC) assumed that there was no likelihood that containment could ever fail.
 The energy releases from three explosions at Fukushima have dramatic ramifications on containment integrity and design moving forward.
 It would be unconscionable in the wake of Fukushima to further skew risk factors and threaten public health and safety by licensing and operating

 Bellefonte with a less than reliable 35-year old concrete containment that appears unable to properly hold its tension even prior to the stress of operations.”